-WEAT'S NEW DIRECTIVE REFERENCE INTENT EXPLAÑATION .
-STEP 24.0 The intent of this policy is to encourage and assist participants towards independence by providing financial incentives to earn income through employment and training in the form of exemptions and recognition of child care costs and certain other costs.
-(Pg.4) Step calculations ➤ After the STEP 'grace period' the percentage of actual retainable income to be deducted in order to arrive at the 'chargeable' income is 25% for the first 12 months the person is in receipt of assistance. ➤ Time periods are calculated starting May 1, 1998, 1st change is 1999. ➤ If the person is in receipt of assistance for more than 12 months but less than 24 months, the percentage of retainable allowance is reduced to 20%. ➤ More than 24 months but less than 36 months the rate is 10%. ➤ More than 36 but less than 60 months the rate is reduced to 5%. ➤ More than 60 months and the rate is reduced to zero. ➤ Ha rate exceptions remain the same.
+WEAT'S NEW DIRECTIVE INIEMI NOTINA NOTINA STEP 24.0 The intent of this policy is to encourage and assist participants towards independence by providing financial incentives to earn income through employment and training in the form of exemptions and recognition of child care costs and certain other costs.
+(Pg.4) Step calculations &gt; After the STEP 'grace period' the percentage of actual retainable income to be deducted in order to arrive at the 'chargeable' income is 25% for the first 12 months the person is in receipt of assistance. &gt; Time periods are calculated starting May 1, 1998, 1st change is 1999. &gt; If the person is in receipt of assistance for more than 12 months but less than 24 months, the percentage of retainable allowance is reduced to 20%. &gt; More than 24 months, the percentage of retainable allowance is reduced to 20%. &gt; More than 36 but less than 48 months the rate is 15%. &gt; More than 36 but less than 60 months the rate is reduced to 5%. &gt; More than 60 months and the rate is reduced to 25%. &gt; More than 60 months and the rate is reduced to 26%.
 Child Care 25.0 The intent of this policy is to maximize employment and training opportunities by allowing child care expenses as a deduction from the net carnings and net training income, and to further enhance employment opportunities with an advance child care payment where necessary.
-(Pg.2) ➤ Child care expenses for a person to be involved in any employment assistance activity is to be an allowable deduction if there are earnings on the budget or training income.
-(Pg.3) ➤ Special circumstances allow for \$390.00 per month to be paid for children over the age of 6 as approved by the Administrator.
-(Pg.4)
+(Pg.2) Child care expenses for a person to be involved in any employment assistance activity is to be an allowable deduction if there are earnings on the budget or training income.
+(Pg.3) Special circumstances allow for \$390.00 per month to be paid for children over the age of 6 as approved by the Administrator.